 A long-running retrofit program will add the premium economy seats to Emirates' existing A380s and Boeing 777-300ER jets.

 What we already know about Emirates premium economy seat is that this will be an all-new seat exclusive to the airline, not one flown by any other airline to date, using a bespoke design built to the airline’s specifications.

-"We've had a competition among seat manufactures to spec out the designs that we want," Emirates CEO Tim Clark has previously told Australian Business Traveller.
+"We've had a competition among seat manufactures to spec out the designs that we want," Emirates CEO Tim Clark has previously told Executive Traveller.

 "We’ve said this is how we want it to be built, and most of the seats that we have today are our own designs built to our specifications."